webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

     - **Actions**: scale-out/in. define rules in pairs: when to scale-out and when to scale-in.
       - **cool down**: during this time, will not scale in/out.
     - **Autoscale condition**: group of autoscale rules. scale-out if **any** rules met. scale-in if **all** rules met.
   - **Best Practices**
     - **DoS attack**: implement **detection** and **filtering** of requests **before they reach your service**.
+    - choose best diagnostic metric: Avg, Min, Max, Total.
     - min/max numbers are **inclusive**, so scale-in/out rules must not use same numbers.
-      - choose best diagnostic metric: Avg, Min, Max, Total.
-      - when scale-out adds instance, the Avg will divide metric by one more, dropping the result. if result falls within scale-in, you will create a **flapping** effect.
-To avoid this, it will **not** scale-in. solve this by choosing adequate margin between scale-in/out.
+    - (e.g. when scale-out adds instance, the Avg will divide metric by one more, dropping the result. if result falls within scale-in, you will create a **flapping** effect.
+To avoid this, it will **not** scale-in. solve this by choosing adequate margin between scale-in/out.)
     - **default instance count** should be the min needed if metrics are unavailable.
     - configure autoscale notifications.
 - **App Service Plan Tiers**
   - App Service always runs in App Service Plan. defines compute resources for a web app to run. one or more apps can run on the same compute resource.
   - **scope**: VM apps created in same region as App Service Plan defines.